nntzuekai/Respector/README.md

 2. Download virtual machine image [Respector.ova](https://zenodo.org/doi/10.5281/zenodo.10429765).
 Please note this is a large file (12.6 GB) and may take some time (~15 min, depending on your Internet) to download.
 3. Open VirtualBox.
 4. Go to `File` > `Import Appliance...`.
-5. Find and select the downloaded virtual machine file `SBIR.ova`.
+5. Find and select the downloaded virtual machine file `Respector.ova`.
 Click `Continue`.
 6. Click `Agree` in the Software License Agreement box.
 7. Leave all the settings as they are and click `Import`.
 (This will take around 6-10 minutes.)